mchernosky/dartt/README.md

 # Dartt

-Dartt is a tool for generating Gantt charts.
+Dartt is a tool for generating Gantt charts from Ruby code.

 You can describe your project tasks and milestones with a Ruby internal DSL and generate Gantt chart images.
 It focuses on using simple dependencies and task lengths for defining everything, and most of the the chart options and layout are configurable.